Three traditional yurts set in a mountain valley with snow-covered hills and a partly cloudy sky in the background.

 Economic Barriers

-Near-Impossible Self-Catering
+No Self-Catering

 Qurutob, flatbread soaked in whey-based sauce, is technically plant-based in form but almost always contains kurt, dried sour balls of dairy.
 Dushanbe's small restaurant scene has limited but navigable options.
 Outside the capital, the food system is genuinely constrained: altitude, limited arable land, and subsistence patterns mean variety is near-absent.
-If you are travelling the Pamir Highway, bring emergency provisions from Dushanbe ; resupply points are too sparse and too limited to rely on.
+If you are travelling the Pamir Highway, bring emergency provisions from Dushanbe; resupply points are too sparse and too limited to rely on.

 🇹🇲